 Your carer or personal assistant has an entitlement to:

 - Sick pay (in most cases)

 - A maximum number of working hours in any week

 As an employer, you must take out Employer’s Liability Insurance and Public Liability Insurance.

 Your direct payments should be able to help towards the cost of this.
 But it will depend on your local authority.

 Find out more on The Pensions Regulator websiteopens in new window.

 Using a carer or personal assistant to manage your direct payments

-In some cases, personal assistants can receive and manage direct payments from the council – usually on behalf of someone who lacks the mental capacity to do so themselves and usually because the person’s family has requested the arrangement.
+In some cases, you can opt for your personal assistant or carer to receive and manage the direct payments from the local authority on your behalf.
+This is usually set up when someone lacks the mental capacity to do it themselves and usually when the person’s family has asked for the arrangement.

-Ask your local authority to provide written details about their process for ensuring that a personal assistant is a ‘suitable person’.
+Ask your local authority to provide written details about their process for ensuring that a personal assistant is considered to be a ‘suitable person’.